apsaltis/HDF-Workshop/README.md

 7. Now we are ready to configure and start minifi.
 To do this perform the following steps:

-    - Open a browser table to the WebConsole and log in
+    - Open a ssh connection to your EC2 instance
     - Navigate to ````/usr/hdf/current/minifi-0.4.0````
     - Open ````conf/bootstrap.conf```` in an editor such as ````vim conf/bootstrap.conf````
     - Uncomment and adjust the following lines: